yohasebe/rsyntaxtree/docs/documentation.md

 Connector heights adjust automatically: tidy mode spends a small height budget (about 5% of the tree's height) on the levels whose branches spread widest, evening out branch angles without making the figure noticeably taller.
 There is nothing to tune.

 Tidy layout never produces overlapping labels: if a compaction step would cause a collision, it is rolled back to the last safe arrangement.
 It works in both top-to-bottom and left-to-right layouts and can be combined with `Mirror`.
 The scale runs from the most spacious (`symmetric`) to the most dense (`high`).
-Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `low`; the X-bar and Morphology examples use `high`.
+Most figures in the [example gallery](https://yohasebe.github.io/rsyntaxtree/examples) are drawn with `low`.
+The X-bar and morphology examples use `high`, and one (a Japanese causative-passive tree) uses `medium`.

 `Horizontal spacing` (`hspacing`, default 1.0, range 0.5–3.0) scales every horizontal gap in the figure the way `Connector height` scales the vertical rhythm.
 It applies in every layout mode, tidy or not. (`tidy_spacing` remains as a legacy alias.)